joujou144/minimalist-life-blog/README.md

 # minimalist-life-blog
-A simple 3-page minimalist blog project
+A simple mobile responsive 3-page minimalist blog project

 Created with HTML and CSS flexbox